Discover the beauty of a dry, sensitive winter skin facial in Grimsby

 Use a gentle skin cleanser.

-Try to use a soft skin cleanser with milder surfactants like SENSITIVE CLEANSING GEL to help to preserve the hydrolipidic barrier that gets thinner and more fragile in winter.
-For your hands, cleaning them often with hand sanitizer nowadays is a must.
-To reduce the drying effects of alcohol-based sanitizers, moisturize your hands more often.
+Try to use a soft skin cleanser with milder surfactants like SENSITIVE CLEANSING GEL to help preserve the hydrolipidic barrier that gets thinner and more fragile in winter.
+For your hands, cleaning them often with hand sanitiser nowadays is a must.
+To reduce the drying effects of alcohol-based sanitisers, moisturise your hands more often.

-Reinforce your skin moisture in your skincare routine.
-You can use a thicker day cream in winter, add a HYDRA BONDING moisturizing serum to your regime, or apply a moisturizing mask more often.
+Reinforce your skin's moisture in your skincare routine.
+You can use a thicker day cream in winter, add a HYDRA BONDING moisturising serum to your regime, or apply a moisturising mask more often.
 The options are endless.

 We highly recommend boosting vitamin C in your skin using Juliette Armand Vitamin C serum once in a while.
 It will prepare your skin for the cold season.

-Don’t forget to moisturize your lips frequently, and drink plenty of water!
+Don’t forget to moisturise your lips frequently, and drink plenty of water!

 Humidify the environment.